 Kid's Reading Challenge FAQ

 Q: What are this year's prizes?
-A: Awards this year include a slap bracelet, a free book, an inflatable hammer, coupons to McDonalds, Whataburger and Chipotle, a reading medal and public recognition on the Wall of Fame.
-Also every 10 days of reading your child can fill out an entry into our "guess how many candy building blocks" contest for a chance to win a jar of candies!
+A: Awards this year include free books, activity sheets, a pencil, Pop Rocks candy, coupons to local restaurants, a reading medal and your name on the Wall of Fame.
+Also on day 20 of reading your child can fill out an entry into our guess-to-win gamecontest for a chance to win a jar of candies!

 Q: What can my child read for the challenge?
 A: Nearly anything - books you own, books from the library, or books borrowed from a friend.
 Picture books, non-fiction books, novels, short stories, comics and magazines count!
 Have your child read to themselves, you can read aloud to them, or they can listen to an audiobook!
 All reading counts!